 Acquiring Hulu was meant to be the third piece in Disney’s Direct-to-Consumer plan which includes sports streaming with ESPN+ and the then-unveiled Disney+ streaming service.

 As of 2020, Disney has completely eliminated the role of CEO of Hulu, and company higher-ups report directly to DTCI and Walt Disney Television leads.

-This reorganization was behind a new push to create more original content for Disney’s streaming services going forth.
+This reorganization was behind a new push to create more original content for Disney’s streaming services.

 Why Is Hulu Stock Valuable?